tybenz/tybenz.github.com/_posts/2014-02-06-taking-advantage-of-sessions-in-vim.md

 ![](http://awes0.me/startify.png)

 Note that the first section consists of a list of numbered sessions.
-Startify assigns shortcut keys to them so if I want to jump into my 'vimdeck' session, all I have to do is open Vim and hit `h` and it will drop me into the right directory with all of the files I want to be able to edit for that project.
+Startify assigns shortcut keys to them so if I want to jump into my Vimdeck session, all I have to do is open Vim and hit `h` and it will drop me into the right directory with all of the files I want to be able to edit for that project.